alibaba/uirecorder/README.md

 License
 ================

-HTMLHint is released under the MIT license:
+UIRecorder is released under the MIT license:

 > The MIT License
 >